Are Sellers More Willing to Negotiate in Northern Virginia?

 - Lower net proceeds: Every dollar in concessions comes directly off your bottom line.
 A $10,000 credit means $10,000 less in your pocket at settlement.

-- Appraisal risk: If you inflate the purchase price to offset concessions (e.g., listing at $510,000 with $10,000 in credits instead of $500,000 flat), you risk the appraisal coming in low — which can kill the deal or require renegotiation.
+- Appraisal risk: If you inflate the purchase price to offset concessions (for example, listing at $510,000 with $10,000 in credits instead of $500,000 flat), you risk the appraisal coming in low, which can kill the deal or require renegotiation.

 - Perception issue: In some cases, prominently advertising concessions can signal desperation to buyers, potentially leading to even lower offers.